foliovision/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

 == Upgrade Notice ==

+= 2.2.14 =
+* Important fix for share bar embed function in Chrome - it was triggering video loading on background in and thus causing extra traffic to the server

 = 2.2.4 =
 * Amazon S3 protected content playlist fixes.
 Please check you playlist after the upgrade.